-Click the Generate key button to generate a new RSA/DSA/ECDSA/Ed25519 host key pair.
-This launches the ssh-keygen-g3.exe command-line tool and generates an RSA/DSA/ECDSA/Ed25519 key pair.
-The default length of the generated key pair is 3072 bits for RSA and DSA, 384 bits for ECDSA, and 256 bits for Ed25519 keys.
+Click the Generate key button to generate a new RSA/ECDSA/Ed25519 host key pair.
+This launches the ssh-keygen-g3.exe command-line tool and generates an RSA/ECDSA/Ed25519 key pair.
+The default length of the generated key pair is 3072 bits for RSA, 384 bits for ECDSA, and 256 bits for Ed25519 keys.

-You can generate the key pairs also manually with a command line tool.
-See instruction in ssh-keygeng3(1).
+You can generate the key pairs, including deprecated DSA host key if needed, also manually with a command line tool.
+See instruction in ssh-keygen-g3(1).